elizabeth3714/elizabeth3714.github.io/portfolio/_posts/2020-05-04-Continuous Growth in the Delaware Valley Region: Forecasting Demand- and Supply-Driven Developments in 2020.md

-This report will summarize our recent study predicting future development demand based on the demand-driven factor of population change and the supply-driven factor of infrastructure network enhancement.
-It is predicted that development would intensify in Chester and Gloucester County as the northern parts of Montgomery, Bucks and Burlington County.
+This report will summarize our recent study predicting future development demand based on the demand-driven factor of population change and the supply-driven factor of infrastructure network enhancement. <!--more-->It is predicted that development would intensify in Chester and Gloucester County as the northern parts of Montgomery, Bucks and Burlington County.
 The development would be further intensified along the proposed highway, concentrating in north Montgomery and Burlington County.
 The findings provide insights for planners to formulate better policies to manage urban sprawl, leverage smart